Kerem-Haeger/tetris/TESTING.md

 ## Testing Overview

 The Terminal Tetris game was tested continuously throughout development, both manually and with help from external users.
-These tests focused on functionality, visual consistency in the terminal, game logic, and user experience.
-Special care was taken to ensure compatibility across platforms — especially between local terminals and Heroku’s hosted terminal emulator.
+These tests focused on gameplay functionality, terminal compatibility, user input, scoring, and leaderboard submission.
+Special care was taken to ensure visual consistency across platforms — especially between local terminals and Heroku’s hosted terminal emulator.

 ---